 Low blood pressure: Saffron might lower blood pressure.
 Taking saffron might make blood pressure become too low in people with low blood pressure.

-We currently have no information for SAFFRON Interactions.
+We currently have no information for SAFFRON overview.

-- For Alzheimer's disease: 30 mg of saffron extract daily for 22 weeks.
+- For Alzheimer disease: 30 mg of saffron extract daily for 22 weeks.

 - For premenstrual syndrome (PMS): 15 mg of a saffron extract twice daily.